Header graphics: Explain that stuff

 Fuel cells

-How to use more renewable energy
+How you can use more renewable energy

 Switching supplier